If you need mold assistance discussed in this article call us at 1-800-344-4414 or email us at email@example.com for details and a free estimate.

 November 5, 2018

 The biggest hoax is the hysteria over the notorious black mold that grows on sheetrock.
 This black mold is formally known as Stachybotrys chartarum or Stachybotrys atra.
 The horror stories related to items such as infant deaths in Cleveland in 1993 and 1994 are not true.
-The statements of CDC related to possible cause have been retracted by that organization.
+The statements of CDC related to the possible cause have been retracted by that organization.
 With extremely rare exceptions (possibly only one documented case) there is no association between inhalation of Stachybotrys chartarum and any identifiable disease.

 It is true that Stachybotrys chartarum, as part of its metabolic processes, produces a chemical by-product called a mycotoxin.
 But there are hundreds, thousands, perhaps even tens of thousands of other molds that produce mycotoxins.
-Mycotoxins are large molecules that do not easily become airborne, thus the only real possible exposure is ingestion such as eating grains or other foodstuff with a large growth of Stachybotrys or direct infection through an open wound.
+Mycotoxins are large molecules that do not easily become airborne, thus the only real possible exposure is ingestion such as eating grains or other foodstuffs with a large growth of Stachybotrys or direct infection through an open wound.

 The possibility that a person who is not severely ill, or whose immune system is not compromised from disease or suppressant medicines, exhibiting any reaction to a mycotoxin is practically nonexistent as shown by the total lack of scientific evidence showing a direct link between a specific mycotoxin and any disease or symptom.